scerioli/Global-Preferences-Survey/index.md

 - **supplementary_data_aggregatedByCountry_singlePreference_genderCoefficients.csv**

 <details>
-  <summary> Data aggregated by country but separating each of the six preferences gender difference values. <\summary>
+  <summary> Data aggregated by country but separating each of the six preferences gender difference values. </summary>

     - *country*, *isocode*, *logAvgGDPpc*, *GenderIndex*, *GenderIndexStd*, *ScoreWEFStd*, *ValueUNStd*, *DateStd*, *avgRatioLaborStd* are the same variables as described above